toramameseven/markdown-docx/README.md

 This is the README **Markdown Docx**.

-We are creating a docx template file.
-So now, this does not work.
+This extension uses a docx binary file for the template.
+If security check happens, you can download the template form this repo and set it as template in the settings.

 ## Requirements